internalfx/centric-server/README.md

 ## Creating a new task

-Create new file in the tasks folder that matches the following signature.
+Create a new file in the tasks folder that matches the following signature.

 > The name of the task in the centric web interface is equivalent to the name of the task file name.